 In retirement, honors poured his way.
 On June 11, 1999, Molitor returned to County Stadium, where the team retired the number 4 uniform he had worn for 15 years as a Brewer.
 That summer, he ranked number 99 on The Sporting News’s list of the 100 Greatest Baseball Players and was a finalist for Major League Baseball’s All-Century Team.

-Although Molitor knew he wanted to remain in baseball after retirement, he turned down an opportunity to join Milwaukee’s front-office or field staff—his first year off he just wanted to enjoy life.
-To keep his hand in the game Molitor worked part-time with the Twins broadcast team; he also golfed and went to Bruce Springsteen concerts around the world.56 With his transition year out of the way, Molitor joined the Twins as bench coach for the 2000 season—principally to help with baserunning and the mental approach to hitting—with the expectation of eventually becoming a big-league manager.
+Although Molitor knew he wanted to remain in baseball after retirement, he turned down an opportunity to join Milwaukee’s front-office or field staff — his first year off he just wanted to enjoy life.
+To keep his hand in the game Molitor worked part-time with the Twins broadcast team; he also golfed and went to Bruce Springsteen concerts around the world.56 With his transition year out of the way, Molitor joined the Twins as bench coach for the 2000 season — principally to help with baserunning and the mental approach to hitting — with the expectation of eventually becoming a big-league manager.
 He turned down an offer from the Toronto Blue Jays to become a roving minor-league hitting instructor and de facto heir apparent to manager Jim Fregosi.
 The Blue Jays had been after Molitor for some time; prior to the 1998 season they had offered him the manager’s position in either a standard or player-manager role.
-At the time Molitor turned the Blue Jays down to finish his playing career at home in Minnesota and because he thought he might need more seasoning before becoming a major-league manger.57
+At the time Molitor turned the Blue Jays down to finish his playing career at home in Minnesota and because he thought he might need more seasoning before becoming a major-league manager.57

 After the 2000 season, Toronto again offered Molitor the managerial position, which he again declined.
 He did not want to uproot his wife and high-school-age daughter; furthermore, veteran Twins manager Tom Kelly had just signed a one-year extension, and Molitor was likely next in line.58 So he remained with the Twins as bench coach for the 2001 season.
 As expected, Kelly retired after the season, and Molitor and Ron Gardenhire, emerged as the finalists to be Minnesota’s next manager.
 In early December, however, Molitor withdrew from consideration because of the uncertainty surrounding the potential contraction of the Twins.
 At the time Major League Baseball was actively negotiating to eliminate two major-league franchises, one of which was presumed to be the Twins.
 In the words of his agent, Ron Simon, Molitor “feels the situation’s so unsettled that he’d rather not be involved with it right now.”59 While in Milwaukee, Molitor had become quite friendly with Brewers owner Bud Selig.
 Now baseball’s commissioner, Selig had reportedly warned Molitor that contraction of the Minnesota franchise was likely.60

-In retirement Molitor’s personal life became uncomfortably complex.
+In semi-retirement Molitor’s personal life became uncomfortably complex.
 In 2003 Molitor and his longtime wife, Linda, divorced.
-Molitor had fathered a son with Joanna Andreou a couple of years earlier and was paying child support.
+Molitor had fathered a son with Joanna Andreou a couple of years earlier and paid child support.
 While the Molitors were legally separated, Molitor fathered a daughter with another woman.
-In early 2004, Molitor married the child’s mother, Destini, and he and his second wife had two children as of 2008.
+In early 2004, Molitor married the child’s mother, Destini, and he and his second wife have two children.
 Molitor’s behavior and subsequent divorce from Linda caused such hard feelings that his ex-wife and daughter almost did not attend his Hall of Fame induction ceremony.
 His difficult personal life may have also contributed to his unwillingness to commit to a more prominent baseball job.63

 On January 6, 2004, in his first year of eligibility, Molitor was elected to the Baseball Hall of Fame, garnering 85.2 percent of the possible votes.
 On July 25, before a crowd of 15,000 on a partly-sunny Sunday afternoon in Cooperstown, New York, Molitor and pitcher Dennis Eckersley were inducted into the Hall.
 A clearly emotional Molitor thanked the most important people in his life and talked about some highly personal issues, including his son, Joshua, and his drug use.
 He also reviewed his career and reminisced: “The baseball memories are great, but when you think about your career, the people memories are even better.”64